Polyatomic ion: Nomenclature of polyatomic anions

+which is called either bicarbonate or hydrogen carbonate.
+The process that forms these ions is called protonation.

+Naming oxyanions

 Most of the common polyatomic anions are oxyanions, conjugate bases of oxyacids (acids derived from the oxides of non-metallic elements).
 For example, the sulfate anion, auto=yes|SO4(2-), is derived from link=sulfuric acid|H2SO4, which can be regarded as link=sulfur trioxide|SO3 + link=water|H2O.

 The second rule is based on the oxidation state of the central atom in the ion, which in practice is often (but not always) directly related to the number of oxygen atoms in the ion, following the pattern shown below.
 The following table shows the chlorine oxyanion family:

 As the number of oxygen atoms bound to chlorine increases, the chlorine's oxidation number becomes more positive.
-This gives rise to the following common pattern: first, the -ate ion is considered to be the base name; adding a per- prefix adds an oxygen, while changing the -ate suffix to -ite will reduce the oxygens by one, and keeping the suffix -ite and adding the prefix hypo- reduces the number of oxygens by one more, all without changing the charge.
+This gives rise to the following common pattern: first, the -ate ion is considered to be the base name; adding a per- prefix adds an oxygen (or otherwise increases the oxidation state), while changing the -ate suffix to -ite will reduce the oxygens by one, and keeping the suffix -ite and adding the prefix hypo- reduces the number of oxygens by one more, all without changing the charge.
 The naming pattern follows within many different oxyanion series based on a standard root for that particular series.
 The -ite has one less oxygen than the -ate, but different -ate anions might have different numbers of oxygen atoms.

-These rules do not work with all polyatomic anions, but they do apply to several of the more common ones.
-The following table shows how these prefixes are used for some of these common anion groups.
+Generally, the change in prefix corresponds to a change in oxidation state.
+The main exception is the per- prefix, as only halogens and some transition metals can be oxidized to the +7 or greater oxidation states that would normally use per-.
+For other elements, it is used as shorthand for peroxy-, which has the same oxidation state as the prior -ate anion, but contains a peroxide group instead of a single oxygen.
+There are also cases where the oxidation state increases but the number of oxygen atoms does not, such as the oxidation of manganate (MnO4(2-)) to permanganate (MnO4-).

+Some oxyanions form dimers, usually by losing an equivalent of oxide.
+These anions are given the prefix di- or pyro- (as many can be prepared by heating).
+These anions contain X\sO\sX bonds, and are structurally related to acid anhydrides of the conjugate acid.
+The pyro- prefix is only used for these kinds of dimers; others, such as hyponitrite, contain different bond structures despite having a formula that suggests it is "made" of two nitroxide units.

+The following table shows the patterns of ion naming for some common ions and their derivatives.
+Exceptions to the rules are highlighted in yellow, while anions too unstable to exist are marked out with a red "none".

 Other examples of common polyatomic ions

-The following tables give additional examples of commonly encountered polyatomic ions.
+The following tables give additional examples of commonly encountered polyatomic ions in various categories.
 Only a few representatives are given, as the number of polyatomic ions encountered in practice is very large.